A skin biopsy is a routine test that helps us to diagnose skin conditions.

-If you decide to go ahead, you will be asked to sign a consent form.
-This states that you agree to have the treatment and you understand what it involves.
+If you decide to have a skin biopsy, we ask you to sign a consent form.
+This says that you agree to have the procedure and understand what it involves.

-There are no alternatives to this procedure.
-It is the only way to get the information needed to make a correct diagnosis.
+There are no other options to this procedure.
+It is the only way to get the information that we need to make a correct diagnosis.

 If you would like more information about our consent process, please speak to a member of staff caring for you.